-A national conversation with regards to the removal of third molars or wisdom teeth was prompted due to the recent demise of a teenager at the time of a common surgical procedure.
+A national conversation regarding the removal of the third molars or wisdom teeth was prompted due to the recent demise of a teenager during a common surgical procedure.

-Annually, about 10 million wisdom teeth extraction procedures are performed.
-While the removal of wisdom teeth is undeniably required for some individuals, several oral surgeons encourage the extraction of third molars so to inhibit possible future infections as well as damage to the tooth.
-Yet, some studies propose that less than 12 percent of wisdom teeth removal result to damage or infection to the adjacent teeth.
+Annually, about 10 million wisdom teeth extraction procedures take place.
+In fact, the removal of wisdom teeth is undeniably a must for some individuals.
+Several oral surgeons encourage the extraction of the third molars to inhibit possible future infections as well as damage to the tooth.
+Yet, some studies propose that less than 12 percent of wisdom tooth removal results in damage or infection to the adjacent teeth.

-Moreover, for many people, the extraction of wisdom tooth regardless of its urgency is a week or two weeks of discomfort and pain.
-A lot of people believe that since getting one’s wisdom teeth out is usual, it is risk-free.
-In line with this, there are several cases when patients are given questionable data that may, in a few circumstances, negate the informed consent of possible dangers of the surgery.
+Moreover, for many people, the extraction of wisdom tooth, regardless of its urgency, only suffer a week or two of discomfort and pain.
+Thus, many believe that since wisdom tooth removal is common and is quick to heal from, it is risk-free.
+In line with this, there are several cases when patients receive questionable data that may, in a few circumstances, negate the possible dangers of the surgery.

-- A sedation, depending on what your condition, anxiety level, and preference, will be administered.
+- A sedation, depending on your condition, anxiety level, and preference, will be administered.

-- After the sedation has taken effect, additional X-rays, if needed, will be taken.
-However, X-rays are often conducted before the procedure to check for the location of the tooth especially when impacted.
+- After the sedation has taken effect, additional X-rays, if necessary, will be taken.
+However, X-rays are often taken before the procedure to check its location of the tooth.

-- Once all the above steps are completed, the dentist begins the surgery by removing the gum tissue covering the area of the wisdom tooth’s location.
+- Then, the dentist will begin the surgery by removing the gum tissue covering the area of the wisdom tooth’s location.
 An impacted wisdom tooth will require an incision in the gum tissue to access the tooth.
-Using a surgical instrument, the gum tissue is pushed out of the way.
-If a bone is covering the tooth, a high-speed hand piece tool will be used to remove it.
+Using a surgical instrument, the dentist will push the gum tissue out of the way.
+If a bone is covering the tooth, your dentist will use a high-speed handpiece tool to remove it.

-- Then, the connective tissue from around the wisdom tooth is loosen.
+- Then, your surgeon will loosen the connective tissue from around the wisdom tooth.

-The extraction of a wisdom tooth is often done in one day.
-As it is considered as an outpatient surgery, you are expected to arrive at the dental office and leave it on the same day.
+It usually only takes one day for a wisdom tooth extraction.
+Being an outpatient surgery, you often arrive at the dental office and leave the same day.

-In truth, the removal of wisdom tooth can be performed either in an operating theatre or dentist’s surgery clinic and this is usually performed by an oral surgeon.
-It is also worth mentioning to note that the decision hinges on the complexity of the surgical procedure as well as the kind of anesthetic being used.
+In truth, the removal of wisdom tooth can be performed either in an operating room or dentist’s surgery clinic.
+Nevertheless, an oral surgeon usually performs this surgery.
+It is also worth mentioning that the decision depends on the complexity of the surgical procedure as well as the kind of anesthetic necessary.

-In case the dentist or doctor advise wisdom tooth extraction, be certain to be well-informed with regards to the procedure and learn more about the record and experience of the oral surgeon.
+In case you require wisdom tooth extraction, understand what the procedure entails.
+Additionally, learn more about the record and experience of your prospective oral surgeon.

-The extraction of the wisdom teeth is generally safe as it is a procedure commonly performed by oral surgeons.
+The extraction of the wisdom teeth is generally safe as it is a common surgery oral surgeons frequently perform.
 However, rare and relatively benign complications may occur.

 - Subsequent stitches or infection in the extraction area